Create and Deploy Managed K8s

 -

-menu, select theCustom K8s Cluster Roles
+From the K8s Cluster Rolesmenu, select theCustom K8s Cluster Rolesoption.

-to create and attach it.
+Click in the Cluster Role Listfield and select a role from the displayed list or clickAdd Itemto create and attach it.
 This example shows creating a new cluster role.

 Configure the cluster role object per the following guidelines: